 Because it was early evening already we just sat by the pool a while until it was time to get ready for dinner.
 There were clean beach towels you could use by the pool and two deck chairs.
 The view from the pool over the Douro valley was just amazing.

 Candle light dinner

-Getting ready for dinner Boyfriend and I enjoyed the spacious en suite bathroom, with two sinks, a bath with built-in shower and a separate toilet (just like at Quinta das Lágrimas).
+Getting ready for dinner Boyfriend and I enjoyed the spacious en suite bathroom, with two sinks, a bath with built-in shower and a separate toilet.
 I’m a big fan of toiletries (just love those little shampoos and body lotion) and Quinta Nova provided more than enough for the one night we would be staying.